knsiczarnamagia/yolo/README.md

 - Artur Sierakowski

 **Aim of the project** \
-Detecting solar panels from satellite pictures.
+Detecting solar panels from satellite pictures using YOLOv9.

 **Milestones**
 - Initial research: 30.04.2024